 Singapore to Jakarta, Indonesia Calculation

-While it is common perception that wages in general are much lower in Jakarta than Singapore, retaining a strong performer with extensive experience working in an international market requires a different compensation approach that maintains a link to the pay at the origin.
+It is common perception that wages in general are much lower in Jakarta than Singapore.
+But retaining a strong performer with extensive experience working in an international market requires a different compensation approach that maintains a link to the pay at the origin.
 Factoring differences in goods & services, housing, and taxes between the two locations, the analysis from AIRINC’s Remote Work Calculator suggests that a salary of IDR 635,500,000 (equivalent to SGD 60,200) would be needed to protect the purchasing power that this individual’s original salary offered in Singapore.

 Alternative Pay Models

-As companies in APAC embrace a hybrid strategy of on-site and remote workforce, they also must be open to alternative pay models to attract and retain talent.
+As companies in APAC embrace a hybrid strategy of on-site and remote workforces, they must also be open to alternative pay models to attract and retain talent.
 AIRINC’s Remote Work Calculator provides an effective data-driven compensation solution to support this trend.

 In summary